 - let the wait staff / chef order for you: ask the what their favorite dishes are and engage them in conversation about the food they grew up on

 - Pay attention to the street art: what is on the walls and on the ground that will tell you about the vibe of the city / place you are in?

 These are just some ideas of how to observe an anthropological vacation.
 Chances are you do some of these things already, but the more you can do to practice the urgent art of noticing and attempt to integrate yourself into the local culture through language and experiences and food, the richer your experience you will be.
+If you are planning going on vacation or travel Visit Blue Mountain Rentals!
 And chances are you will come home having not just had a great time but also having learned a few things about the world and connect yourself to it in a different way.